NEED TO WRESTLE YOUR PROJECT INTO SUBMISSION?

 I'll be your writing coach

-If your journalism career is starting or stalling, or you don't know where to begin with your book, perhaps you need to talk strategy.
+If your journalism career is starting or stalling, perhaps you need to talk strategy.
 Take advantage of my 20 years of journalism experience (both as a writer and an editor) and my teaching of first-person writing to ask questions about where to next.
 Whether you need to fine-tune your pitching, work on article structure and understand more about what editors want, or you're a writer needing help structuring their book (memoir and non-fiction is my speciality – check out my three-hour workshop further down this page) or understanding how to get published, let's take it to Skype!
 A session costs $150 for 45 minutes.
 Contact me to find a time that works for you.

 "Jenny has been a breath of fresh air as she has been mentoring me in the literature world.
 Not having written a book before, and happy to declare that I’m all thumbs, I so appreciate that Jenny has been patient and supportive beyond measure.
 I feel much more confident approaching this huge task with someone so proficient and attentive."

 – Lou Ridsdale, Food is Free.

 Book my memoir workshop

 Personal writing, be it book-length memoir, blogging or essay, can be sticky.
 In this three-hour workshop for writers of all levels of experience (with a two-hour version available via Zoom), I trouble-shoot the concerns you may have about making the leap, from protecting yourself to protecting the family and handling the media.
 There are plenty of writing exercises to familiarise you with revisiting your younger self, beginning your book with a bang, describing difficult people, putting disclaimers and introductions to good use, finding your themes, identifying your audience and jogging your memory.